-The purpose of this guidance is to help operators of automotive collision repair shops determine what Ohio EPA information they are required to include in their annual operating license registration form for the Ohio Board of Motor Vehicle Collision Repair Registration.
+The purpose of this guidance is to help operators of automotive repair shops determine what Ohio EPA information they are required to include in their annual operating license registration form for the Ohio Board of Motor Vehicle Repair.

 How do I know if I need a hazardous waste ID number?